Working for Us

 Ribble Valley Borough Council has a number of family friendly policies including parental leave and childcare vouchers.

-Ribble Valley Borough Council, as an equal opportunity employer, intends that no job applicant or employee shall receive less favourable treatment because of his or her gender, marital status, race, religion or belief, pregnancy, maternity, gender reassignment, sexual orientation or disability; nor be disadvantaged by any other condition or requirement which cannot be shown to be justifiable.
+Ribble Valley Borough Council, as an equal opportunity employer, intends that no job applicant or employee shall receive less favourable treatment because of his or her age, disability, gender reassingment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation nor be disadvantaged by any other condition or requirement which cannot be shown to be justifiable.
 For more information read our Equal Opportunity Policy.

 Any appointment is subject to the successful applicant satisfying the council as to their medical fitness to carry out the duties of the job.
 If an appointment is offered,you will be required to complete a medical declaration and may be required to undergo a medical assessment.